DHS home page

 Remember to Check All Protected Eligibility Groups.
 An individual who does not meet the widow/widower criteria above, would not be eligible.
 However, if they lost SSI for one of the following reasons, check eligibility for Medicaid under the appropriate rule:

-If you have a disability and need a document on this Web site to be provided to you in another format, please contact the Office of Document Mangement (ODM) at 503-378-3486 or by e-mail at dhs.forms@state.or.us.
+If you have a disability and need a document on this Web site to be provided to you in another format, please contact the Office of Document Management (ODM) at 503-378-3486 or by e-mail at dhs.forms@state.or.us.

 If you have questions about DHS or problems getting DHS services, send e-mail to dhs.info@state.or.us.
 If you have comments about this site, send e-mail to spd.web@state.or.us.